 Exchanging information has become a norm in our interconnected world, but safeguarding data integrity and confidentiality from sophisticated cyber attacks with robust cybersecurity mechanisms has also become paramount.

-One such indispensable tool is Intrusion Detection Systems (IDS), which often goes hand-in-hand with Intrusion Prevention Systems (IPS).
+One such indispensable tool is Intrusion Detection Systems (IDS), which often go hand-in-hand with Intrusion Prevention Systems (IPS).
 Find out more about IDS below.

 Read: Understanding Intrusion Prevent Systems (IPS)